Samsung/tizen-docs/docs/platform/porting/graphics-and-ui.md

 ![Graphics UI diagram](media/graphics-ui-diagram.png)

 The modules are hardware abstraction layers for graphics and UI.
 They allow the client and server to render with the GPU, share buffers with other processes, and organize hardware output devices for various chipsets.
-Their backend module needs to be implemented for the new hardware device.
+Their backend module needs to be implemented for the new hardware device:

 - TBM provides an abstraction interface for the Tizen graphic buffer manager.
 - TDM provides an abstraction interface for a display server, such as X or Wayland, to allow direct access to graphics hardware in a safe and efficient manner as a display HAL.
-- TPL-EGL is an abstraction layer for surface and buffer management on the Tizen platform aimed to implement the EGL porting layer of the OpenGL ES driver over various display protocols.
+- TPL-EGL is an abstraction layer for surface and buffer management on the Tizen platform, aimed to implement the EGL porting layer of the OpenGL ES driver over various display protocols.

 For an application to handle input device events, the [Input Manager](https://wiki.tizen.org/3.0_Porting_Guide/Graphics_and_UI/Input) is provided, and is mainly comprised of `libinput` and a thin wrapper around it.
 It handles input events in Wayland compositors and communicates with Wayland clients.

-## Buffer Management
+## Buffer management

 TBM has a frontend library and a backend module.
 The TBM frontend library is hardware-independent and provides a generic buffer interface.
 On the other hand, the TBM backend module is hardware-dependent and provides a buffer interface dependent on the target system.
 Chipset vendors have to provide their own backend modules in order for TBM to work well on the Tizen platform.
 This is because the way each vendor manages the graphic buffers can be different between various chipset devices.
 TBM already has several reference backends, such as `libtbm-dumb`, and `libtbm-shm`.